Numerical extraction of de Haas - van Alphen frequencies from calculated band energies: Results

 \subsection{UPt$_3$}

-Having validated our computational approach, we applied it to a material of current interest: the heavy fermion superconductor UPt$_{3}$, which has a hexagonal crystal structure.
-The term ``heavy fermion'' is used to describe this material, because strong electron-electron correlations lead to a very large effective mass -- the conductance electrons act very ``heavy''.
-Traditional UPt$_{3}$ band structure calculations, in which all uranium 5$f$-electrons are itinerant rather than localized, find 5 energy bands crossing the Fermi energy~\cite{upt3normanold}, including the complicated Fermi surface sheet shown in Fig.~\ref{fig:upt3band2}.
+Having tested our computational approach on simple Fermi surfaces, we applied it to a material of current interest: the heavy fermion superconductor UPt$_{3}$, which has a hexagonal crystal structure.
+The term ``heavy fermion'' is used to describe this material, because strong electron-electron correlations lead to a very large effective mass.
+Traditional UPt$_{3}$ band structure calculations~\cite{upt3oguchi}, in which all uranium 5$f$-electrons are itinerant rather than localized, find 5 energy bands crossing the Fermi energy~\cite{upt3normanold}, including the complicated Fermi surface sheet shown in Fig.~\ref{fig:upt3band2}.
 Comprehensive quantum oscillation experiments have been performed on this compound~\cite{upt3usnew}, and while the orbit shapes generally agree well with band structure, some frequencies seen experimentally had no counterparts from the calculation.

 By using the previously-calculated UPt$_{3}$ band structure information~\cite{upt3normanold} as input to our program, we were able to rigorously determine the frequencies that should be seen by dHvA.
 Through this process, in addition to confirming the previously-known orbits, we found \textit{new extremal orbits in the old band structure calculation} that correspond to the experimentally-measured frequencies which had until now been orphaned~\cite{upt3usnew}.
-One such frequency, labeled $\eta$, corresponds to orbit $II$ in Fig.~\ref{fig:upt3band2} -- since it is difficult to see by eye that this orbit is extremal, it had not been noticed prior to our work.
+One such frequency, labelled $\eta$, likely corresponds to orbit $II$ in Fig.~\ref{fig:upt3band2} -- since it is difficult to see by eye that this orbit is extremal, it had not been noticed prior to our work.
+Alternately, the experimental $\eta$ frequency may correspond to orbit $III$ in Fig.~\ref{fig:upt3band2}, another frequency predicted by our algorithm~\cite{upt3usnew}.